Alicia24s/DigitalArtefact/Documentation.md

 - Package Questions - Holds questions each option where the question difficulty level is divided into 3 methods in each class

+## Test.java

+- runs unit test on the pathwaysManager options to make sure the questions are called correctly